 So really, it was only time that I combined the two to make this unctuous and satisfying dish.
 Oh!
 And since I had some asparagus on hand, I threw some in for some texture and brightness.
 Now I will say that I debated between a fried egg and a poached one.
 Let’s be honest, I’m a big fan of both.
 But in the end, I went with a crispy fried egg for some more texture—though I won’t be hurt if you go with a poached egg.

 In the end, it was a winning dish!
 Perfect for breakfast, brunch, lunch or dinner!

 And here’s to not feeling punky anymore! ❤

 1 cup Arborio rice

-Heat the chicken stock in a medum saucepan and keep warm over low heat.
+Heat the chicken stock in a medium sized saucepan and keep warm over low heat.

-Heat the olive oil and butter in a pot over medium heat.
-Add the leeks and sauté until softened and translucent, about 3-4 minutes.
+In a heavy bottom pot over medium-low heat, slowly sauté the bacon until it becomes crispy and the fat has rendered down—about 5 minutes.
+Use a slotted spoon and transfer the bacon bits to a plate covered with paper towels.
+Reserve two tablespoons of bacon drippings in the pan and discard the rest.
+Sauté the onions over medium heat in the bacon drippings until translucent.
 Add the garlic, red pepper flakes, thyme leaves, rice and stir quickly until the rice is well coated and opaque—about 1 minute.
 Stir in the wine and cook until the liquid is nearly all evaporated.

-Stir in Parmesan cheese until the cheese has melted.
-Gently fold in the peas and asparagus tips.
-Check for seasonings and adjust with the kosher salt and pepper.
+Gently fold in the asparagus, lemon zest and Parmesan.
+Check for seasonings and adjust with the kosher salt.
+Fold in the parsley.

-Spoon the risotto into dishes.
-Grate additional parmesan cheese on top and sprinkle fresh lemon zest over each dish.
+Spoon the risotto into dishes and top each with the reserved crispy bacon.
+Grate additional Parmesan cheese over each dish.
+Top each with a fried egg and sprinkle parsley over each dish.
 Serve immediately.